 Our principal sources of liquidity are our cash and cash equivalents, cash generated from operations and our credit facility.
-Cash and cash equivalents totaled \$85.1 million as of September 30, 2019, a decrease of \$11.2 million, or 12%, from \$96.3 million as of June 30, 2019.
-During the three months ended September 30, 2019, we generated \$24.8 million of cash flow from operations.
-We currently anticipate that our available funds, cash flow from operations and credit facilities will be sufficient to meet our operational cash needs for the next 12 months and the foreseeable future.
+Cash and cash equivalents totaled \$76.9 million at September 30, 2020, an increase of \$0.8 million, or 1%, from \$76.1 million at June 30, 2020.
+We currently anticipate that our available funds, credit facilities and cash flow from operations will be sufficient to meet our operational cash needs for the next 12 months and foreseeable future.
+In addition, without repatriating earnings from non-U.S. subsidiaries, we anticipate that cash generated from operations will be able to satisfy our obligations in the U.S., including our outstanding lines of credit.

-Our current revolving credit facility allows us to borrow up to \$535 million and matures in April 2024.
-As of September 30, 2019, there was \$95.0 million outstanding under the revolving credit facility and \$49.4 million outstanding under the letters-of-credit sub-facility.
+We have a five-year revolving credit facility that allows us to borrow up to \$535 million.
+As of September 30, 2020, there was \$51.0 million outstanding under the revolving credit facility and letters-of-credit outstanding totaled \$75.4 million.

-Cash Provided by (Used in) Operating Activities.
+Cash Provided by Operating Activities.
 Cash flows from operating activities can fluctuate significantly from period to period, as net income, adjusted for non-cash items, and working capital fluctuations impact cash flows.
-During the three months ended September 30, 2019, we generated \$24.8 million of cash from operations compared to \$2.8 million of cash utilized in operations in the same prior-year period.
-The increase in operating cash flow was driven by an improvement in working capital as well as higher net income.
+During the three months ended September 30, 2020, we generated cash from operations of \$53.8 million compared to \$24.8 million in the same prior-year period.
+This increase was driven by favorable changes in net working capital, partially offset by a decrease in profits.

 Cash Used in Investing Activities.
-Net cash used in investing activities was \$8.1 million for the three months ended September 30, 2019 compared to \$30.3 million used for the three months ended September 30, 2018.
-During the three months ended September 30, 2019, we used cash of \$6.0 million for capital expenditures and \$2.1 million for intangible and other assets.
-During the three months ended September 30, 2018, we used cash of \$18.3 million for acquisitions of two businesses, \$7.9 million in capital expenditures and \$4.2 million for intangible and other assets.
+Net cash used in investing activities was \$12.3 million for the three months ended September 30, 2020 as compared to \$8.1 million in the same prior-year period.
+During the three months ended September 30 2020, we used cash of \$3.0 million for the acquisition of a business.
+Capital expenditures in the three month period ended September 30, 2020 were \$3.8 million compared to \$6.0 million in the same prior-year period.
+Expenditures for intangible and other assets in the first quarter of fiscal 2021 were \$4.4 million compared to \$2.1 million in the same prior-year period.